What is the Employment Rights Bill 2024?

 Ban on exploitative zero-hour contracts

-The government is set to ban zero-hour contracts that exploit or mistreat workers.
-In addition, they’ll have a right to receive contracts that reflect the hours they regularly work (based on a 12 week reference period).
-Employers are also obliged to provide regular hours, as well as give reasonable notice and compensation for shift changes or cancellations.
+The bill states employers can no longer use zero-hour contracts that exploit or mistreat workers.
+You must provide them with contracts that reflect regular work patterns.
+Employers are also obliged to give reasonable notice and compensation for any shift changes or cancellations these workers face.

 End ‘fire and rehire’ schemes

-The bill aims to put a stop to ‘fire and rehire' and 'fire and replace' schemes that 'leave working people at the mercy of bullying threats'.
-Instead, the government will provide effective methods to replace inadequacies from the previous government’s statutory code on dismissal and re-engagement.
+The bill puts a stop to ‘fire and rehire' and 'fire and replace' schemes that leave working people at the mercy of bullying threats.
+Instead, the Labour government will provide effective methods to replace inadequacies from the previous government’s statutory code on dismissal and re-engagement.

 Introduce basic workers’ rights from day one

-The bill looks to improve statutory sick pay rights for workers.
-The government plans to remove the lower earnings limit and removing the waiting period.
-The law will also ensures a fair earnings replacement for those who earn below the current SSP rate.
+Statutory sick pay rights are now available for workers.
+The government will remove the lower earnings limit and waiting period requirements for the payment.
+The law also ensures a fair earnings replacement for those who earn below the current sick pay rate.

+Workers now have the right to request flexible working arrangements from their first day of employment.
+(Employees can also make two requests per year).
 Employers must respond to requests within two months of receiving them.
-And they can only deny a request if it falls within one or more of eight statutory reasons.
+And they can only deny a request if it falls within one or more of the eight statutory reasons.

 Legal protection for pregnant women